Mushk

+The show earned widespread critical acclaim for its performances, dialogues, and cinematography, and achieved decent viewership, peaking at 5.1 TRPs.
+It received nomination of Best TV Actress - Critics' choice for Hocane at the 22nd Lux Style Awards.

 Plot

 The story starts with Mehak, a girl who is born in a conventional family.
 Even though she gets a chance to go abroad for further education, that doesn’t change the conventional thinking of her family, who wants to get her married as soon as she gets back.
 Little do they know that Mehak has started a new life out there; she is married and even has a young son who is named Shahmeer.
 Shahmeer's father is the man Mehak loves, Shayan.
 While Mehak is enjoying a happy life out there, a man named Adam, who has been in love with her for years, awaits her and lives in Mehak's village.
 It seems like all he will get is his heart broken.

 Mehak’s happy family doesn’t stay together for long, as on Shayan’s visit to Pakistan, he is trapped and locked up by his uncle as he wants Shayan to marry his daughter, but Shayaan doesn't want to marry her as he is already married and there is a large age gap between them.
 This leads to Mehak coming back to Pakistan in his search.
 But how can she tell her family that she is married if she is not able to find Shayan?
 How will she reveal her son?

 Fate saves her day by making her meet a poor girl called Guddi who fakes to be the mother of her child and agrees to spend some time in Mehak’s haveli as a servant until she finds Shayan.
 Soon, Mehak has disclosed to Guddi that she went to London and fell in love with Shayan.
 After some time Shayan had to go back to Pakistan for some reason, but Mehak was worried that he will never come back so she forced him to marry her and he did so.